-To date, we have been fortunate that these economic conditions have not negatively impacted our operations significantly.
-Despite difficult economic conditions, we experienced healthy growth in each of our regions in 2009.
-While we are not immune to contractions in consumer spending, we believe we have benefited from the nature of our distribution model and strong execution around a demonstrative product/opportunity initiative, which has helped offset to some degree the impact of the decline in consumer spending.
+Global economic conditions continue to be challenging in many of our markets.
+Although the economy appears to be recovering, it is not possible for us to predict the extent and timing of any improvement in global economic conditions.
+Despite difficult economic conditions, we experienced healthy growth in 2010.
+We believe we have benefited from the nature of our distribution model and strong execution around a demonstrative product/opportunity initiative, which has helped offset to some degree the impact of weaker consumer spending.
 As a direct selling company, we offer a direct selling opportunity that allows an individual to supplement his/her income by selling our products and building a sales organization to market and sell our products.
 As the economy and the labor market decline, we find that there can be an increase in the number of people interested in becoming distributors in order to supplement their income.
-We believe that this increase in interest in our direct selling opportunity coupled with the strong marketing position of our new ageLOC products and Galvanic Spa System II have helped us to continue growing our business in these difficult economic conditions.
+We believe that this increase in interest in our direct selling opportunity coupled with the strong marketing position of our new ageLOC antiaging products and our other products and tools have helped us to continue growing our business in these difficult economic conditions.
 However, if the economic problems are prolonged or worsen, we expect that we could see a negative impact on our business as distributors may have a more difficult time selling products and finding new customers.
-In addition, such economic conditions may adversely impact access to capital for us and our suppliers, may decrease our distributors' ability to obtain or maintain credit cards, and may otherwise adversely impact our operations and overall financial condition.